Tesla, Inc.

 Tesla, Inc. (/ˈtɛzlə/ TEZ-lə or /ˈtɛslə/ TESS-lə (Note: According to company representatives, both pronunciations are correct, though Nikola Tesla's surname is properly pronounced TESS-lə.)) is an American multinational automotive and clean energy company.
 Headquartered in Austin, Texas, it designs, manufactures, and sells battery electric vehicles (BEVs), stationary battery energy storage devices from home to grid-scale, solar panels and solar shingles, and related products and services.

-Tesla was incorporated in July 2003 by Martin Eberhard and Marc Tarpenning as Tesla Motors.
+The company was incorporated in July 2003 by Martin Eberhard and Marc Tarpenning as Tesla Motors.
 Its name is a tribute to the inventor and electrical engineer Nikola Tesla.
 In February 2004, Elon Musk led Tesla's first funding round and became the company's chairman, subsequently claiming to be a co-founder; in 2008, he was named chief executive officer.
-In 2008, the company began production of its first car model, the Roadster sports car.
-This was followed by the Model S sedan in 2012, the Model X SUV in 2015, the Model 3 sedan in 2017, the Model Y crossover in 2020, the Tesla Semi truck in 2022, and the Cybertruck pickup truck in 2023.
+The company began production of its first car model, the Roadster sports car, in 2008; the Model S sedan in 2012; the Model X SUV in 2015; the Model 3 sedan in 2017; the Model Y crossover in 2020; the Tesla Semi truck in 2022; and the Cybertruck pickup truck in 2023.

 Tesla is one of the world's most valuable companies in terms of market capitalization.
 Starting in July 2020, it has been the world's most valuable automaker.
-From October 2021 to March 2022, Tesla was a trillion-dollar company, the seventh US company to reach that valuation.
-Tesla exceeded $1 trillion in market capitalization again between November 2024 and February 2025.
+From October 2021 to March 2022, Tesla was a US$1 trillion company, the sixth US company to reach that valuation.
+In 2023, the company was ranked 69th in the Forbes Global 2000.
 In 2024, the company led the battery electric vehicle market, with 17.6% share.
-In 2023, the company was ranked 69th in the Forbes Global 2000.

-In May 2025, Tesla again reached a valuation of $1 trillion, and has been a trillion-dollar company since.
+Tesla exceeded $1 trillion in market capitalization again between November 2024 and February 2025, and from May 2025 to July 2026.
 In November 2025, Tesla approved a pay package worth $1 trillion for Musk, which he is to receive over 10 years if he meets specific goals.
+By the end of 2025, the company lost its status as world's leading manufacturer of electric vehicles.

 Tesla has been the subject of lawsuits, boycotts, government scrutiny, and journalistic criticism, stemming from allegations of multiple cases of whistleblower retaliation, worker rights violations such as sexual harassment and anti-union activities, safety defects leading to dozens of recalls, the lack of a public relations department, and controversial statements from Musk, including overpromising on the company's driving assist technology and product release timelines.

 History

 Founding (2003–2004)

 The company was incorporated as Tesla Motors, Inc., on July 1, 2003, by Martin Eberhard and Marc Tarpenning.
-They served as chief executive officer and chief financial officer, respectively.
+They were chief executive officer and chief financial officer, respectively.
 Eberhard said that he wanted to build "a car manufacturer that is also a technology company", with its core technologies as "the battery, the computer software, and the proprietary motor".